*We may receive a small commission on any products purchased through links on this page at no additional cost to you. Best Oil Additives For Lifter

 - Semi synthetic oils – These kind of oils are usually a combination of both synthetic and mineral oils.

-- High mileage oils – These oils are just as their name implies.
-They are specially formulated for older engines with high mileage on them to increase their lifespan.
+- High mileage oils – These oils are just that, oil specially formulated for older engines with high mileage.
+Need a guide on picking the best high mileage oils?
+Here you go.

 What are the different grades of oil?